AndresQZ/sam-template-node/README.md

 # SAM-Template-Node

-This is a simple starting point for SAM serverless applications for NodeJS 8.10
+This is a simple starting point for SAM serverless applications for python

 ```bash
 .